-Examine the material and part performance on a number of levels.
+Examine the material and part performance on several levels.

 Conduct a careful analysis of all mechanical loadings that could lead to fatigue, including short-term static loads, impacts, vibrational loads, or cyclic loads.
 Determine long-term loads that could cause creep or stress relaxation.

-One of the most essential properties of plastics is its impact resistance.
+One of the essential properties of plastics is their impact resistance.
 This is because impact resistance usually diminishes at lower temperatures.
 Consider the full range of end-use temperatures as well as temperatures during fabrication, mounting, and shipping.

 All materials encountered in plastic parts handling include a wide range of chemicals, from mold releases to cutting oils to degreasers to lubricants to solvents.
 All chemicals should be compatible with the chosen material and the final part.